“WHOSE WOODS THESE ARE…

 Just before Marv purchased his property in 1997, the former owner had a survey of what became the Unger property performed.
 The surveyor placed stakes in the ground to mark the boundaries, and those stakes his property extended beyond the fence.

 Gene never questioned the location of the boundary from the time he bought his land in 2003.
-However, Marv said that about a month after Gene bought his woods, the two men discussed the trees located near the fence line between the properties.
+However, Marv said that about a month after Gene bought his wooded tract, the two men discussed the trees located near the fence line between the properties.
 Marv said he understood the true boundary line between the properties to run according to the stakes, and not according to the fence.
 Gene disagreed, believing the fence to be the boundary line between the properties.

 Marv testified he told Gene before the trees were cut they were “line trees” and, as such, he deserved a portion of any money made from their sale.
 Marv admitted that after the conversation, he allowed Gene and his assistant onto his property for the purpose of removing the first four of the eight trees.
 After the first four trees were removed, Marv waited for Gene to share the wealth, When Gene offered nothing, but instead tried to come back onto the property to cut more trees, Marv told him to leave, and Gene did, but not before cutting four more trees.